-- D. Unpaid Leave Conditions - 1.
-Upon return from an approved long-term leave, a member shall be assigned on a position-available basis. - 2.
-A member may request to return from unpaid leave earlier than originally approved. - 3.
-A member on an approved unpaid leave does not lose privileges under the non-retention statutes, and the leave year does not constitute a break in service under member retirement statutes. - 4.
+D. Unpaid Leave Conditions

+- 1. Upon return from an approved long-term leave, a member shall be assigned on a position-available basis. - 2.
+A member may request to return from unpaid leave earlier than originally approved.

+- 3. A member on an approved unpaid leave does not lose privileges under the non-retention statutes, and the leave year does not constitute a break in service under member retirement statutes. - 4.
 The Board shall continue the retirement contributions toward the salary the member would have received when the member pays the District and member contribution as required by state law.
-The payments may be made on a monthly basis. - 5.
+The payments may be made on a monthly basis.
+Members who are in TRS Tiers I or II are eligible to purchase service credit for the period covered by the long-term unpaid leave.
+Contributions for leave without pay are required and based on the salary that the member would have earned had the member continued to work instead of taking the unpaid leave.
+Under Alaska State Retirement System rules, Tier III members are not eligible to purchase service credit for the period of leave without pay. - 5.
 Both personal and sick leave must be exhausted before unpaid medical leave may be used. - 6.
 Leave requests shall indicate whether the leave is for medical, study, recreation, home/family, business, association work. - 7.
-Notice of intent to return from leave must be given to the District by certified mail by March 15, if on full year or second semester leave.
-Notice of intent to return from leave must be given to the District by November 15, if on leave for first semester only.
-If such timely notice is received, the District shall make available to the teacher a list of current vacancies.

-8. Teachers who fail to give proper and timely notice of their intent to return from leave may be terminated by the District.
+Notice of intent to return from leave must be given to the received by the District by certified mail by March 15, if on full year or second semester leave.
+Notice of intent to return from leave must be given to received by the District by November 15, if on leave for first semester only.
+If such timely notice is received, the District shall make available to the teacher a list of current vacancies. - 8.
+Teachers Members who fail to give proper and timely notice of their intent to return from leave may be terminated dismissed from employment by the District.

-365 FAMILY/MEDICAL LEAVE PROVISIONS
+365 FAMILY and MEDICAL LEAVE PROVISIONS